elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/supplementary/presentations/ch_04_Type_of_training_material/chapter04-Types_of_training_material-presentation.md

 [From sequence to structures](https://www.ebi.ac.uk/training/materials/from-sequences-to-structures-materials/uniprot/)

-## Our context - we focus on the letters I and R
+## We focus on the letters I and R

 ![Ten rules for making training materials FAIR](../../../assets/images/10steps_rules4FAIRtraining.png)